maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 --
 # Lesson Structure
 In this lesson, we introduce a workflow for scalable reading of structured data.
 The lesson is structured in two parallel tracks:
 1. A general track suggesting a way to work analytically with structured where distant reading of a large dataset is used as context for a close reading of distinctive datapoints.
 2. An example track which uses we use simple functions in the programming language R to analyze Twitter data.
 Combining these two tracks we show how scalable reading can be used to analyze a wide variety of structured data.
 Our suggested scalable reading workflow includes two types of distant readings that will help explore and analyze overall features in large data sets (timely dimensions and binary relationships), plus a way of using distant reading to select individual data points for close reading in a systematic and reproducible manner.
 # Lesson Aims
 * Setting up a workflow where exploratory, distant reading is used as a context that guides the selection of individual data points for close reading
 * Employ exploratory analyses to find patterns in structured data
-* Apply and chain basic filtering and arranging functions in R (if you have no or little knowledge of R, we recommend looking at this lesson before you begin)
+* Apply and chain basic filtering and arranging functions in R (if you have no or little knowledge of R, we recommend looking at the lesson [R Basics with Tabular Data](https://programminghistorian.org/en/lessons/r-basics-with-tabular-data))

-# Gateway for newcomers: bridging traditional and computational methods
+# Scalable Reading, a Gateway for Newcomers to Digital Methods
-The combination of close and distant reading we suggest in this lesson is meant as a way for students and academics who are new to the kind of computational thinking embedded in digital methods.
-When connecting distant reading of large datasets to close reading of single data points, we bridge between digital and traditional methods.
-In our experience, the scalable reading where the analysis of the entire data sets represents a set of contexts for the close reading eases the difficulties newcomers might experience in asking questions of their material which can be solved using computational thinking.
-The reproducible way of selecting individual cases for closer inspection speaks, for instance, directly to central questions within the discipline of history and sociology regarding the representativity of case studies.
+The combination of close and distant reading we suggest in this lesson is meant as a gateway into digital methods for students and academics who are new to incorporating  computational thinking in their work.
+When connecting distant reading of large datasets to close reading of single data points, we create a bridge between digital and traditional methods.
+In our experience, scalable reading where the analysis of the entire data sets represents a set of contexts for the close reading, eases the difficulties newcomers might experience in asking questions of their material which can be solved using computational thinking.
+The reproducible way of selecting individual cases for closer inspection speaks, for instance, relates directly to central questions within the discipline of history and sociology regarding the relationship between a general context and a case studies.

 # The Scalable Reading
 We originally used the workflow presented below to analyze the remembrance of the American children’s television program *Sesame Street* on Twitter.
-We used the combined close and distant reading to find out which events generated discussion of *Sesame Street’s* history, which twitter-users dominated the discourse about *Sesame Street’s* history, and which parts of the show's history they mentioned.
+We used the combined close and distant reading to find out how certain events generated discussion of *Sesame Street’s* history, which twitter-users dominated the discourse about *Sesame Street’s* history on these occations, and which parts of the show's history they emphasised.
+Our example below also uses a small data related to tweets about *Sesame Street*.
 However, the same analytical framework can also be used to analyze many other kinds of structured data.
 To demonstrate the applicability of the workflow to other kinds of data, we discuss how it could be applied to a set of structured data from the digitized collections from the National Gallery of Denmark.
 The data from the National Gallery is very different from the Twitter data used in the lesson's example track, but the general idea of using distant reading to contextualize close reading works equally well as with the Twitter data.

-The workflow for scalable reading of structured data has three steps:
+The workflow for scalable reading of structured data we suggest below has three steps:
 1. **Exploration of a dataset’s timely dimension.** <br>This step suggests a chronological exploration of a dataset.
 In the Twitter dataset, we explore how a specific phenomenon gains traction on the platform during a certain period of time.
 Had we worked on data from the National Gallery we could have analyzed the timely distribution of their collections e.g. accoring to acquisition year or when artworks were made.

 2. **Exploration of binary relations in a dataset** <br>This step suggests using a binary structure in the dataset as a way to analyze some overall trends.
 In the Twitter dataset, we explore the use of hash-tags (versus lack of use); the distribution of tweets on verified versus non-verified accounts; and the interaction level of these two account types.
 Had we worked on data from the National Gallery, it could be a representation of male versus female artists; Danish versus international artists; or paintings versus non-paintings.

 3. **Systematic selection of single datapoints for close reading** <br>This step suggests a systematic and reproducible way of selecting single datapoints for close reading.
-In the Twitter dataset, we systematically selected the top 20 liked, retweeted and commented tweets for close reading.
-Had we worked on data from the National Gallery, it could for instance, be the top 20 most exhibited, borrowed, or annotated items.
+In the Twitter dataset, we systematically selected the top 20 liked tweets for close reading.
+Had we worked on data from the National Gallery it could, for instance, be the top 20 most exhibited, borrowed, or annotated items.

 Below, the three steps are explained in general terms as well as specifically using our Twitter example.

 # Data and Prerequisites
 If you want to reproduce the analysis we present below, using not only the overall conceptual framework but also the code, we assume that you already have a dataset containing twitter data in a JSON format.
 Acquisition could, for instance, have happened:

-1. Using Twitter’s APIs: Open/Essential, Academic/Premium (see more about APIs this section to the [Introduction to Populating a Website with API Data](https://programminghistorian.org/en/lessons/introduction-to-populating-a-website-with-api-data#what-is-application-programming-interface-api))
+1. Using one of Twitter’s APIs, e.g. the free Essential which we used for the example (see more about APIs this section to the [Introduction to Populating a Website with API Data](https://programminghistorian.org/en/lessons/introduction-to-populating-a-website-with-api-data#what-is-application-programming-interface-api))
 2. Using the [Beginner's Guide to Twitter Data](https://programminghistorian.org/en/lessons/beginners-guide-to-twitter-data) from the Programming Historian.
+But rather than choosing a CSV output, choose a JSON.

-To follow the coding examples, make sure you have installed and loaded the following packages:
+To follow the coding examples, make sure you have installed and loaded the following packages in R:

 ### tidyverse